ant-design/ant-design/components/tooltip/demo/rounded-arrow.md

 ## en-US

-Use `roundedArrow` to enable round arrow.
+Use `roundedArrow` to enable rounded arrow.

 ```jsx
 import { Tooltip, Button } from 'antd';